WinnieMadikizella/COVID19_Global_Data_Tracker/README.md

 ![Jupyter Notebook](https://img.shields.io/badge/Jupyter-Notebook-orange?logo=jupyter)
 ![Dataset](https://img.shields.io/badge/Dataset-OWID-lightgrey)

-## Overview
+## Project Overview
 The COVID-19 Global Data Tracker is a Jupyter Notebook project designed to monitor and analyze the worldwide impact of the COVID-19 pandemic.
-It leverages real-world datasets from Our World in Data (OWID) to visualize trends in:
+It uses real-world datasets from Our World in Data (OWID) to visualize trends in:

 - Total cases
 - Total deaths